-- Why did Eurasia develop before the other world regions?
+Eurasia developed before the other world regions.
+Why?

 - Small numbers-and geographic concentration-of domesticable animals and crops

 - Domesticable animals:

 - Sheep

 - Goats

 - Cows

 - Pigs

 - Horses

 - All of them from Eurasia

 - Also: Arabian and Bactrian camel, llama, alpaca, donkey, reindeer, water buffalo, yak, Bali cattle, mithan

 - Major cereals:

 - Wheat and rice account for 41% of calories consumed in the world

 - Also: corn, barley, sorghum

-- All but corn (which is also very different from wild corn) from Eurasia
+- All but corn from Eurasia